Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 variable type: boolean
 True if the segment follows the ISB recommendations, False otherwise

+### Thorax_is_global
+variable type: boolean
+True if the global coordinate system is considered as the thorax.
+This column is only revelant for the Thorax.

 ### XXX_is_isb_correctable
 variable type: boolean
 True if the segment coordinates system can be corrected to follow the ISB recommendations, False otherwise